 We've reached the deadline for the 2015 competition!
-We're closed to entries for this year, and will be announcing the winners this April.
+We're closed to entries for this year, and will be announcing the winners on Thursday, 30th April.
 Sign up for our newsletter to keep updated on this and other Fiction Desk projects.

 Note: what counts as a ghost story?

 'Ghost story' can mean a lot of different things, from an encounter with an actual phantom to more unusual paranormal phenomena and unexplained events.
 All types are welcome, so feel free to experiment: we're very unlikely to disqualify a story for stretching the definition of a "ghost".
 Keep in mind that our general readership (and by extension our judge) may be more likely to respond well to psychological chills and unexplained mysteries than in-your-face gore.